ricosolana/Valhalla/README.md

 No longer being developed.
 Graphics programming is not my thing :(

 ## Progress
+1/5/2023 + TODO
+Some alternate thoughts on clients-side simulations:
+ - Everything is Unity based, so recreating physics engine will be extremely challenging and time-consuming.
+ - The load of physics simulations could be performed by the client with the least latency as a slightly easier workaround— this only solves one problem, but this still puts the client in control of physics, which I am trying to avoid all together (must never trust the client!).

+I suppose an immediate fix to this problem will be to go ahead and trust the client anyways.
+Proceed with client-side processing so I would not have to deal with physics myself.

+Requiring clients to install a mod which adds features such as horses or new furniture models is necessary (It makes sense).
+Requiring the client to install a mod for anticheat is redundant.
+They will find a way around this.

+The game revolves around a system similar to P2P, where the server is mainly a middle man for transferring data back and forth, and saving the world occasionally.
+Ultimately clients have control.
+Give malicious clients control and they will wreck havoc.
+So why?
+It is mainly for the server to not suffer.

+Anyways, at the end of this, I am writing a mod to log built-in data (Item statuses, GameObjects, Prefabs, ZoneLocations, Locations, Vegetation...) so I wouldn't have to manually patch the Valheim executable each time I require information across new game updates/releases.

+ItemDrop is similar to Bukkit Item entity.
+ItemDrop.ItemData contains volatile ingame data (current durability, current stack size and current quality).
+ItemDrop.ItemData.SharedItem seems to be the structure containing constant data about the item, such as item name, max durability, max stack size, unit weight, teleportable...).

+EffectList seems to be a list of particles, animations, or grouped things for playing out effects to the client (client-side only).

+StatusEffect is spaghetti.
+Spirit and fire damage cannot overlap.
+There seems to be a status effect for the player spawning (SE_Spawn).

+There are many interesting/odd/redundant/unused systems, such as SteamManager, all sockets except for SteamSocket2, ZNat, ZConnector(s), NDA funcitonality in FejdManager, EggHatch (only EggGrow used?), there are over 600 censored words for specifically XBOX (I wonder why..), player dream text while sleeping relies on the ZoneSystem global keys.

+Gibber seems to be responsible for creating the particle fragments when a structure is broken, which I believe can be better defined by this https://link.springer.com/referenceworkentry/10.1007/3-540-31060-6_145.
+Gibber are basically particles or fragments.
+This confused me because Gibber reads/writes 2 ZNetView variables, which I think is kinda weird for something that really should be created only client-side as decorative.
+Well I seem to be wrong because RPC_CreateFragments exists.
+Purely for visual effects.

 1/3/2023 + TODO
 Just a few notes and planning for how to continue this project.
 A look at the serverside plugin for Valheim shows some features that are crucial to general security and integrity of server tasks related to object spawning and physics (For instance, ZNetScene seemingly has zero player permission checks for RPC_SpawnObject).